Hershey, Dick's Make Morningstar's Most Overvalued Stock List - NewsBreak

 “Five of the companies are run by top managers who have a history of adeptly allocating capital and thereby receive the highest Morningstar capital allocation rating,” Dziubinski said.

-“And perhaps most notable, two of the companies ( Cintas ( CTAS ) and Hershey ( HSY ) ) … are also among Morningstar’s Best Companies to Own, a list that features businesses scoring well on several quality-related metrics.”
+“And perhaps most notable, two of the companies (Cintas ( CTAS ) - Get Free Report and Hershey ( HSY ) - Get Free Report ) … are also among Morningstar’s Best Companies to Own, a list that features businesses scoring well on several quality-related metrics.”

 That means great companies aren’t always ones you should buy now, Dziubinski said.
 “In fact, it can be a downright lousy stock to buy if it’s overvalued.”